muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T68A)
+- hotfix for mode condition not loading the prior mode on UI load.
+- New: enabled wiggle feature in Sequence container.

 ### (m76T68)
 - Modified: drop down autosize behavior (this should prevent drop down boxes to be overly large for their input).
 - New: Mode condition.
 This new condition tests the current execution mode for inputs that exist across all modes such as states.